Ophélie TRACHÉ

 - Dimensions of International Trade:

-- International Economics (globalization, political economy, economic development, economic theories, government policy in international trade, regional economic integration, foreign exchange markets)
+- International Economics (globalization, political economy, economic development, economic theories, government policy in international trade, regional economic integration, foreign exchange market)

 - International Management (corporate social responsibility, market entry strategies, international human resources, intercultural management)